 Excessive sun exposure is a fast way to ruin a new tattoo.
 Be aware of any direct sun exposure on your fresh ink.
 If you must be outside, always keep your tattoo covered, for at least the first 40 days.
 Cover Up with clothing or try to stay out of the sun.

 Never apply any sunscreen on a fresh tattoo.
 Some of these products have ingredients that are not good for your fresh ink during healing.
 A list of nasty skincare ingredients will be for another blog.

-After your new ink has healed, make sure to keep it protected with sunscreen if going outside.
+After your new tattoo has healed, make sure to keep it protected with sunscreen if going outside.
 Excessive direct sunlight accelerates skin aging, which causes tattoo fading.